Japanese Akita Breed Summary

 |Other Names||Akita Inu, American Akita, Japanese Akita, Great Japanese Dog|

 Japanese Akita's are very bright and independent thinkers, they also develop strong characters, which doesn’t make them ideal for first time owners.
 Their high intelligence means they can easily perceive ‘hoomans’ who have both good and bad intentions, making them excellent guard dogs.
-However, their protective nature means that new people that come into the home will need to be carefully introduced to the dog to avoid any un-wanted behaviour.
+However, their protective nature means that new people that come into the home will need to be carefully introduced to the dog to avoid any un-wanted behavior.
 They do, however, tend to make fantastic therapy dogs and are often seen in retirement homes as they are very calm and gentle around elderly people.
 If you want to get one of these dogs and you have children, you will need to see how they react with younger ‘hoomans’ first, before making the choice to bring one into your home.
 But with lots of training and socialization, they will make lovely family pets.

 Although these guys have a relatively blurred history, similar looking dogs have been around since 1150 A.D.
 They were highly-prized hunting, fighting and herding dogs.
 Japanese Akita's are also thought to be from a time in history where only Japanese rulers were allowed to own an Akita and were given unique collars that determined their owners rank.
 They have gone through many highs and lows in their time, with the lows being WW2 and the popularity of both their fur and meant and highs during the 20th century, during the reign of Empower Taisho.
 During this time, the breed had become loved all over the world and were used as status symbols to the Royals.
 Nowadays, there are two main breed lines associated with the dogs; Japanese and American.
 The American dogs were heavier and larger, whilst the Japanese concentrated their breeding onto smaller dogs.